Force majeure

 Under international law, it refers to an irresistible force or unforeseen event beyond the control of a state, making it materially impossible to fulfill an international obligation.
 Accordingly, it is related to the concept of a state of emergency.

 Force majeure in any given situation is controlled by the law governing the contract, rather than general concepts of force majeure.
 Contracts often specify what constitutes force majeure via a clause in the agreement.
-So, the liability is decided per contract and not by statute nor principles of general law.
-The first step to assess whether–and how–force majeure applies to any particular contract is to ascertain the law of the country (state) which governs the contract.
+So, the liability is decided per contract and neither by statute nor by principles of general law.
+The first step to assess whether—and how—force majeure applies to any particular contract is to ascertain the law of the country (state) which governs the contract.